 Creative Minds welcomes individuals, community groups, civic organizations, and businesses to volunteer throughout the year.
 There are opportunities to contribute in a variety of ways, including reading or presenting to students in the classroom (with an appointment), participating in learning activities, chaperoning, organizing beautification days, or translating.
-Contact Margaret Ward, director of grants and development, at development@creativemindspcs.org for details about the volunteer program.
+Contact Shannon Smith, Family Engagement Manager, at shannon.smith@creativemindspcs.org for details about the volunteer program.